Tanner Jeannot: Tampa Bay Lightning (2023–2024)

 During the 2022–23 season, Jeannot, in the final year of his entry-level deal with the Predators, struggled to replicate his rookie scoring form, managing just five goals and 14 points in 56 games.
 As Nashville began to fall out of playoff contention, they traded Jeannot to the Tampa Bay Lightning on February 26, 2023, in exchange for defenceman Cal Foote and a bundle of five draft picks, including a lottery-protected first-rounder in 2025.

 Los Angeles Kings (2024–2025)

 On June 29, 2024, the Lightning traded Jeannot to the Los Angeles Kings as part of a strategic move to bolster their future draft assets.
-In return for Jeannot, the Lightning received a fourth-round selection in the 2024 NHL Entry Draft and a second-round pick in the 2025 NHL Entry Draft.
+In return for Jeannot, the Lightning received a fourth-round selection in the 2024 NHL entry draft and a second-round pick in the 2025 NHL entry draft.

+On November 7, 2024, Jeannot was assessed a match penalty after delivering an illegal check to the head of Vancouver Canucks forward Brock Boeser and received a three game suspension.

 Boston Bruins (2025–Present)

 On July 1, 2025, Jeannot signed as a free agent to a five-year, $17 million contract with the Boston Bruins.